 Even if there were no sobriety, breath, or blood tests given, you can still be charged with DUI.
 The odor of alcohol is enough to charge you with DUI, but there has to be some evidence to prove you had a detectable amount of alcohol in your system.
 The odor of alcohol on your breath can prove you had something to drink, but does not prove that you actually had alcohol in your system.
 I have had officers testify that if you can smell the odor of alcohol on your breath there has to be alcohol in your system.
 There is no scientific research to support this.

 Driving the Boat

 If you are out on the lake with Dad and he surprises you with a cold beer, do not drive the boat.
 The strict, no tolerance DUI laws apply to driving a boat on the lake.
-You could have legally consumed a beer with dad, still sober, and drove the boat perfectly fine under dad’s supervision, and be charged with DUI if stopped by the Game Warden.
+You could have legally consumed a beer with dad, still sober, and drove the boat perfectly fine under dad’s supervision, and still be charged with DUI if stopped by the Game Warden.

 Penalties of a DUI

 A DUI in Texas is a Class C misdemeanor, just like a speeding ticket, but don’t take a DUI charge lightly.
 A DUI conviction will stay on your record forever.
 Further, most of society associates a DUI to be the same as a DWI.
 There is a huge stigma associated with DUI convictions.
 The potential penalties of a DUI can include: